Pat Mora Biography

-Pat’s many children’s books include Bookjoy, Wordjoy.
+Next fall, Lee & Low Books will publish My Magic Wand: Growing with the Seasons.
+Pat’s many other children’s books include Bookjoy, Wordjoy.
 With her author/lawyer daughter, Libby Martinez, she wrote I Pledge Allegiance and Bravo, Chico Canta!
 Bravo!
-A literacy advocate excited about sharing what she calls “bookjoy,” Pat founded Children’s Day, Book Day, in Spanish, El día de los niños, El día de los libros, “Día.”
+A literacy advocate excited about sharing what she calls “bookjoy,” Pat founded Children’s Day, Book Day (CDBD).
 This year-long commitment promotes creatively linking all children and families to books and establishing annual April Children’s Day, Book Day celebrations.
 April 2021 is Día’s 25th anniversary.
-Pat’s Book Fiesta captures the Día spirit.
+Pat’s Book Fiesta captures the CDBD spirit.

 A former teacher, university administrator, museum director, and consultant, Pat is a popular national speaker who promotes creativity, inclusivity and bookjoy.
 She has three adult chilren and a sweet granddaughter.
 Pat is married to anthropology professor Vern Scarborough and lives in Santa Fe, NM.